appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <dd>

-Allows you to implement pagination by limiting the number of results fetched per API/query request.
+Allows you to implement pagination by limiting the number of results fetched per query request.

 Appsmith can handle query responses of up to 5 MB.
 To display large datasets and optimise performance, use server-side pagination.
 It can be implemented using [Offset-based-pagination](#Offset_edition) or [Cursor-based pagination](#Cursor-based-pagination).